Searchresults

 Cherry-Picking vs. Rocket Science: Choices and Opportunities for Tomorrow’s Education

 Our education reverberates with yesterday’s crises and today’s challenges.
 Spurred on by individual lecturers and study programmes, Ghent University’s education community develops new practices to meet the needs of today’s professional field and society.
 Future-proof education, digital skills and lifelong learning take centre stage.
-But how can we capitalize on …
+But how can we capitalize …

 Read more -